Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Signal extraction and unfolding

 The numbers of signal events are obtained by adding together the event yields in the \ee, \mumu, and \emu channels, subtracting the background, and correcting for detector effects using the \textsc{TUnfold} package~\cite{Schmitt:2012kp}.
 The addition of the three channels before applying detector corrections is justified by the fact that background levels are small in all channels and kinematic resolutions are comparable.
 The measurements in the separate channels yield consistent results.

 In the unfolding procedure the response matrix plays an important role.
 An element of this matrix specifies the probability for an event originating from one bin of the true distribution to be observed in a specific bin of the reconstructed observables.
 The response matrix models the effects of acceptance, detector efficiencies, and resolutions in a given phase space.
 It is calculated for each measured distribution using the \ttbar signal simulation, and is defined either at the particle level in a fiducial phase space or at the parton level in the full phase space, using the corresponding generator-level definitions discussed in Section~\ref{sec:truthlevel}.
 At the detector level, the number of bins used per kinematic variable is typically two times larger than the number of bins used at the generator level.
+Figure~\ref{fig:respm} shows example response matrices obtained for the \ptt and \ytt distributions at the parton level.
+For illustrative reasons, they are displayed with the same binnings at both the parton and detector levels.

-In \textsc{TUnfold}, the distribution of unfolded event numbers is extracted from the measured distribution at the detector level by performing a \chisq fit.
+In \textsc{TUnfold}, the distribution of unfolded event numbers is extracted from the measured signal distribution at the detector level by performing a \chisq fit.
+The fit model consists of the sum of template distributions, with one distribution per cross section bin, constructed from the product of the unfolded event number in that bin and the respective column of the response matrix.
 An additional \chisq term is included representing Tikhonov regularization~\cite{Tikhonov:1963}, based on second-order derivatives and using the nominal \ttbar simulation as the bias vector.
 The regularization reduces unphysically large high-frequency components of the unfolded spectrum.
 The regularization strength that minimizes the global correlation coefficient~\cite{Schmitt:2016orm} is chosen.
+The statistical uncertainties of the simulated \ttbar signal samples used to derive the response matrices introduce small additional uncertainties in the unfolded event yields.
+These are accounted for in the \textsc{TUnfold} procedure through error propagation.